Phillip-Kemper/kempy-web/client/posts/zk-rollup-data-availability.md

 zkSync Era and Starknet (which are arguably also more closed-source in comparison to the other two competitors) utilize state diffs, while Polygon zkEVM and Scroll store the whole transaction history.

 ## A quantitative comparison between zkSync Era and Polygon zkEVM
-Let’s look at an example and compare Starknet and Polygon zkEVM to see the differences in data availability based on state diffs and transaction history in practice.
+Let’s look at an example and compare Starknet and Polygon zkEVM to see the different data availability techniques in practice.
+We will compare the gas costs of committing a batch on L1 for both rollups.
+For this, we will look at the L1 contract of both rollups and decode the input data of the respective transactions.
+This way we can see how much data is stored on L1 for each transaction and calculate the average gas cost per transaction.

 ### zkSync Era Committing Fees:
 If we investigate the [L1 Rollup Contract of zkSync Era](https://etherscan.io/address/0x3db52ce065f728011ac6732222270b3f2360d919), we can see two types of transactions: Committing and Proving Blocks.
 For our interest of data availability on L1, the commitment of the batch will be sufficient.
 We inspect and decode the input data of e.g. [Batch 56497](https://etherscan.io/tx/0x91550b5390c02414b5c717de15486ca0d39976f20a16f18f29ff87e5199245cf) and also compare it to the [zkSync block explorer](https://explorer.zksync.io/batch/56497).
-This rollup batch has a size of 521 transactions and gas usage of 1,268,047, which results in 2433.87 gas/transaction for this zkSync Era batch.
+This rollup batch has a size of 521 transactions and gas usage of 1,268,047, which results in 2433.87 gas/transaction for this batch on zkSync Era.

 ![zkSync Era Batch](/images/zkSyncBatch.png)